 1969-71 - Suu Kyi works as assistant secretary to a United Nations (UN) committee in New York.

 1972 - Suu Kyi joins her husband in Bhutan, where he tutors the Bhutanese royal family and heads the Translation Department.
 Suu Kyi serves as a research officer in the Bhutan Ministry of Foreign Affairs.

 1973 - Suu Kyi and her husband return to England for the birth of their first son, Alexander.
 The following year they move to Oxford, where Michael has obtained a post in Tibetan and Himalayan studies at the university.

 1977 - The couple have their second son, Kim.
-While raising her sons, Suu Kyi begins researching and writing a biography of her father, published in 1984.
+Suu Kyi begins researching and writing a biography of her father.
+The biography is published in 1984.
 Books on Burma, Nepal and Bhutan follow.

 1985 - Suu Kyi travels to Japan with her son Kim to take up the post of visiting scholar at the Centre of Southeast Asian Studies at Kyoto University.
 Her husband journeys with their son Alexander to Simla in northern India, where he has a fellowship at the Indian Institute of Advanced Studies.

 1987 - The family is reunited at Simla when Suu Kyi also receives a fellowship at the Indian Institute.
 When they return to Oxford, Suu Kyi enrolls at the London School of Oriental and African Studies to work on an advanced degree.

 1988 - Suu Kyi receives a telephone call from Burma on 31 March.
 Her mother has suffered a severe stroke.
 Suu Kyi flies to Rangoon the next day.